Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Orbital motion, oscillatory timelike circular geodesics and light-rays

 Unlike the case of static boson stars, circular orbits cannot be strictly defined in oscillaton spacetimes.
 This is a direct consequence of the time dependence of the metric functions.
-However, since the oscillatory terms are typically smaller than the time-independent part, one can still define \textit{oscillatory circular orbits} (OCOs), i.e., bound orbits along which the orbital radius oscillates around a constant value.
-In what follows, we investigate the existence of OCOs in oscillaton spacetimes, and show how they reduce to the usual circular Schwarzschild orbits in the appropriate limit.
+However, since the oscillatory terms are typically smaller than the time-independent part, one can still define \textit{oscillatory circular orbits} (OCOs), i.e., bound orbits along which the orbital radius oscillates around a constant value. {We define an OCO as a bound trajectory whose radial coordinate remains confined around a mean radius, with the angular momentum chosen numerically so as to minimize the radial excursion over an oscillation period of the background.
+These trajectories are therefore not circular orbits in the strict stationary-spacetime sense, but rather the natural time-periodic generalization of circular motion in an oscillating geometry.} In what follows, we investigate the existence of OCOs in oscillaton spacetimes, and show how they reduce to the usual circular Schwarzschild orbits in the appropriate limit.

 Geodesic motion can be analyzed through the one-particle Lagrangian density

 where dots denote derivatives with respect to the affine parameter $\lambda$ (which is the proper time $\tau$ for timelike geodesics), and $\delta=1$ $(\delta=0)$ for timelike (null) geodesics.
 From Eq.~\eqref{eq:const}, we see that the specific angular momentum remains conserved: